 Plaintiffs and their members must therefore adjust their speech to avoid offending individuals based on their gender identity and gender expression.
-The provision compels their speech because it forces them to endorse the State's view of sex and gender, Janus, 585 U.S. at 892, punishes them based on the content of their speech because it makes that speech unlawful based on the listener's reaction, Forsyth County, 505 U.S. at 134, and discriminates against them based on their viewpoint because it punishes "offens[ive]" language, Matal, 582 U.S. at 243.
+The Provisions compel their speech because they force them to endorse the State's view of sex and gender, Janus, 585 U.S. at 892, punish them based on the content of their speech because they make that speech unlawful based on the listener's reaction, Forsyth County, 505 U.S. at 134, and discriminate against them based on their viewpoint because they punish "offens[ive]" language, Matal, 582 U.S. at 243.

-2. The Provision is impermissibly vague.
+2. The Provisions are impermissibly vague.

-The Unwelcome Provision is also impermissibly vague both on its face and as applied.
-Like the challenged "gender expression" and "chosen name" definitions, the Unwelcome Provision leaves many of its key terms undefined.
-It promises to punish statements that indicate an individual's presence is "unwelcome, objectionable, unacceptable, or undesirable," Colo.
-Rev. Stat. §24-34-601(2)(a), but it offers no detail as to what kind of statements Defendants consider unwelcoming, objectionable, unacceptable, or undesirable.
-Nor does it explain whether and how Defendants will consider a statement's context in making that determination.
+The Unwelcome Provision and Unwelcome Statements Provision are also impermissibly vague both on their face and as applied.
+Like the challenged "gender expression" and "chosen name" definitions, the Provisions leave their key terms undefined.
+They promise to punish statements that state or indicate that an individual's presence is "unwelcome, objectionable, unacceptable, or undesirable," Colo.
+Rev. Stat. §24-34-601(2)(a); see id. §24-34-701(1)(c) (using the same terms), but they offer no detail as to what kind of statements Defendants consider unwelcoming, objectionable, unacceptable, or undesirable.
+Nor do they explain whether and how Defendants will consider a statement's context in making that determination.
 See 303 Creative, 6.
 F.4th at 1215 (Tymkovich, C.J., dissenting) (quoting Colorado's concession that application of the Unwelcome Provision "depend[s] on the context").
-Likewise, the provision purports to cover not only the "direc[t]" publication or communication of unwelcoming statements, but also statements made "indirectly."
+Likewise, the Provisions purport to cover not only the "direc[t]" publication or communication of unwelcoming statements, but also statements made "indirectly."
 Colo.
-Rev. Stat. §24-34-601(2)(a) (emphasis added).
-Yet nowhere does the provision describe-nor have Defendants clarified-what kinds of "indirect" publication or communication the State will punish.
+Rev. Stat. §§24-34-601(2)(a), 24-34-701(1)(c) (emphasis added).
+Yet nowhere do the Provisions describe-nor have Defendants clarified-what kinds of "indirect" publication or communication the State will punish.

-The provision gives no "explicit standards" to constrain Defendants' discretion in enforcing it.
+The Provisions give no "explicit standards" to constrain Defendants' discretion in enforcing them.
 Wyoming Gun Owners v.
 Gray, 83 F.4th 1224, 1239 (10th Cir.
 2023).
-Rather, it "leav[es] to them the job of shaping [the provision's] contours through their enforcement decisions" on an "ad hoc and subjective basis."
+Rather, they "leav[e] to [Defendants] the job of shaping [the Provisions'] contours through their enforcement decisions" on an "ad hoc and subjective basis."
 Sessions v.
 Dimaya, 584 U.S. 148, 182 (2018) (Gorsuch, J., concurring).
-The "stringent vagueness test" for laws implicating speech-again, the Unwelcome Provision always regulates speech-demands much more than that.
+The "stringent vagueness test" for laws implicating speech-and again, the Provisions always regulate speech-demands much more than that.
 Village of Hoffman Estates, 455 U.S. at 499.